demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 1. In the Microsoft website:
    1. Create "Admin" application with the `Sites.FullControl.All - Application` permission.
-   2. Create "User" application with the `Sites.Selected - Application` permission.
+   2. Create "User" application with the `Site.Selected - Application` permission.
 2. In Cortex XSOAR, navigate to **Settings** > **Integrations**.
 3. Search for O365 File Management (Onedrive/Sharepoint/Teams).
 4. Create an admin instance: